India–Japan relations: Cinema and media

 An increase in cultural exchange occurred during the mid-late 20th century through Asian cinema, with Indian cinema and Japanese cinema both experiencing a "golden age" during the 1950s and 1960s.
 Indian films by Satyajit Ray, Guru Dutt were influential in Japan, while Japanese films by Akira Kurosawa, Yasujirō Ozu and Takashi Shimizu have likewise been influential in India.

 Osamu Tezuka wrote a biographical manga Buddha from 1972 to 1983.
 On 10 April 2006, a Japanese delegation proposed to raise funds and provide other support for rebuilding the world-famous ancient Nalanda University, an ancient Buddhist centre of learning in Bihar, into a major international institution of education.

 India and Japan also have a strong relationship through Japanese media.
 One of the first Indian animated films, Ramayana: The Legend of Prince Rama, was co-produced and animated by Japan.
 Many Japanese anime TV shows are dubbed into Hindi, Tamil and Telugu and aired in India.
 In February 2005, Doraemon became the first anime to be introduced in India, which currently airs on Disney Channel.
 More than thirty Doraemon feature films have been dubbed and telecasted, making it the most number of movies from a particular anime series to be aired in India.
 Other popular anime in India include the Pokémon series, Crayon Shin-Chan, Dragon Ball Z, and Ninja Hattori-kun.
 Anime films are also distributed in Indian theatres.

-Tamil movies are popular in Japan, with Rajnikanth being the most popular Indian actor in the country.
-His movie Muthu was a huge commercial blockbuster in Japan and earned lots of acclaim from the Japanese audience.
-Other Indian movies such as Magadheera, 3 Idiots, Enthiran, English Vinglish and Baahubali: The Beginning were successful in Japan too.
 Bollywood has become more popular among the Japanese people in recent decades, and the Indian yogi and pacifist Dhalsim is one of the most popular characters in the Japanese video game series Street Fighter.